P.O.S.H.

 Decorations, typically Neoclassical in style and usually white, were made in separate molds and applied to the body of the piece.
 Objects made of jasper were varied and included not only biscuit barrels, but also vases, plaques, cameos, furniture mounts, and portrait medallions.

-What began as an ambitious dream of Josiah Wedgwood in 1759, would become one of Britain's most iconic names in fine china.
+What began as an ambitious dream of Josiah Wedgwood became one of Britain's most iconic names in fine china.
 From the very beginning, Wedgwood seemed to do things just right.
-In 1765 - a mere six years after beginning production of a richly glazed cream-colored earthenware designed to rival fine porcelain, Wedgwood was given royal consent by Queen Charlotte to call the product "Queen's Ware."
-As consort to George III, as well as a satisfied customer, this lofty endorsement led to an explosion in popularity for the young business.
-It could scarcely keep up with demand as their beautiful china creations became all the rage across Europe and eventually around the world.
+In 1765 - a mere six years after beginning production of a richly glazed cream-colored earthenware designed to rival fine porcelain, Wedgwood was given royal consent by England's Queen Charlotte to call the product "Queen's Ware."
+As stylish consort to revolutionary-era king, George III, as well as a satisfied customer, this lofty endorsement led to an explosion in popularity for the young business.

 May we also recommend…